sjohn-godaddy/docs/migration_notes.md

   - Reamaze /check-migration-status should return the same
   - Mobile app will retry reamaze /migrate
   - Reamaze will resume the migration starting at the recent messages step
-- failure in all message migration
+- Failure in all message migration
   - Account updated `migration_status = messages-failure`
   - Reamaze /check-migration-status should return `migration_status = SUCCESS`
   - Mobile app will assume everything is good